Depression

 - Major appetite changes

-- Thoughts of suicide or “not wanting to exist”
+- Thoughts of suicide or “not wanting to exist.”

 Not everyone diagnosed with a depressive disorder will have all of these symptoms, or even consistently show them.
 However, if they occur frequently enough to affect your everyday life, it’s time to seek a doctor for treatment.

-Effects on everyday life might look like:
+The effects of depression on everyday life might look like:

 - Missing work due to depression